crate/crate/docs/sql/statements/drop-function.rst

 :arg_name:
   The name given to an argument.

   Function arguments do not retain names, but you can name them in your query for documentation purposes.
 Note that ``DROP FUNCTION`` will ignore argument names, since only the argument data types are needed to identify the function.

 :arg_type:
-  The data type of an argument, if any.
+  The :ref:`data type <data-types>` of an argument, if any.

-  See :ref:`data-types` for more information about the supported types.